Burma Country Commercial Guide

 Pricing

 The market is highly price sensitive.
-U.S. firms should be mindful of price sensitivity with Burma’s neighboring trading partners.
+U.S. firms should be mindful of price competition from Burma’s neighboring trading partners.
 Retail prices depend on fluctuating exchange rates and the irregular availability of consumer goods transported from China, Thailand, India, Singapore, and other regional centers.
-Real estate prices in urban areas and expensive transportation costs are impacting margins.

 Sales Service/Customer Support